sedol1339/files/abstracts.md

 Kirchhoff, M. D., Parr, T., Palacios, E., Friston, K. J., & Kiverstein, J. (2018).
 The Markov blankets of life: autonomy, active inference and the free energy principle.
 J. R. Soc.
 Interface.
 Retrieved from https://www.semanticscholar.org/paper/The-Markov-blankets-of-life%3A-autonomy%2C-active-and-Kirchhoff-Parr/e1d3f7eb3bf11a0881d9417df8071ca663eefbaf

-Lee, J., Lee, Y., Kim, J., Kosiorek, A. R., Choi, S., & Teh, Y. W. (2018).
+#attention #few_shot Lee, J., Lee, Y., Kim, J., Kosiorek, A. R., Choi, S., & Teh, Y. W. (2018).
 Set Transformer: A Framework for Attention-based Permutation-Invariant Neural Networks. arXiv, 1810.00825.
 Retrieved from https://arxiv.org/abs/1810.00825v3

+    - We want a permutation invariant model to model interactions among elements in the input set
+    - We propose encoder-decoder Set Transformer that is a universal approximator of permutation invariant functions
+    - This allows to model pairwise- or higher-order interactions between elements in the set
+    - Also we reduce computation time of self-attention from quadratic to linear in the number of elements in the set
+    - We evaluate on the task of meta-anomaly detection within a set using the CelebA dataset
+    - Also we introduce a toy task of counting unique  elements in an input set from the Omniglot dataset

 Li, C., Farkhoor, H., Liu, R., & Yosinski, J. (2018).
 Measuring the Intrinsic Dimension of Objective Landscapes. arXiv, 1804.08838.
 Retrieved from https://arxiv.org/abs/1804.08838v1